alexseitsinger/react-render-controller/README.md

 # RenderController

 Renders a component after its data has been loaded.
-Requres the use of [@alexseitsinger/redux-locations](https://github.com/alexseitsinger/redux-locations).
+Expects the use of [@alexseitsinger/redux-locations](https://github.com/alexseitsinger/redux-locations).

 ## Installation